 The Good Partnership is a Canadian company focused on helping small nonprofits fundraise.

-Many organizations did this last week, and then this fundraising consultant hosted a webinar where he reviewed their letters to help tweak them to make them more impactful.
+Many organizations did this last week, and then Work Less Raise More hosted Free Review Fridays a webinar where they reviewed submitted letters and newsletters to help tweak them to make them more impactful.
 Check out the recording of the webinar.

 Including templates for how to ask and how to say thanks.
 Always nice to see how someone else does it!